Messiria people: Division of tribes

+Darfur

-The area known as Nitega (نتيقة) is the mainland of the Messiria in Dar Fur, among the landmarks in the area is the Mountain Karou (جبل كرو).
+The area known as Nitega (نتيقة) is the main distribution base of the Messiria in Darfur, among the landmarks in the area is Mount Karou (جبل كرو).

-Second Sudanese Civil War: 1983–2005
+Conflict involvement

-Background of the conflict
+Background

-The Misseriyya mostly live around Kordofan and migrate south into the Dinka territory.
+The Messiria mostly live around Kordofan and migrate south into the Dinka territory.
 They are marginally represented in Darfur and there they live a semi-sedentary life.
-The Misseriyya was once a larger group, but fragmented into smaller groups over time.
+The Messiria was once a larger group, but fragmented into smaller groups over time.

-The location of Messiria of Kordofan is at the border zone between Sudan and Southern Sudan, specially the southern Fringes of their nomadic zone.
-The Abyei area is claimed by Messira as well as by Ngok Dinka, to be theirs.
-While the Messiria are Baggara Arabs, Sunni Muslims and identified as Northerners, on the other hand, Ngok Dinka are Southerners and identified as Africans either Christians or Animists.
-Henderson, MacMichael and Ian Cunnison all attest the presence of Messiria in the eighteenth century.
+The location of Messiria in the Kordofan is at the border zone between Sudan and South Sudan, specially the southern Fringes of their nomadic zone.
+The Abyei area is claimed by Messiria as well as by Ngok Dinka, to be theirs.
+While the Messiria are Baggara Arabs, Sunni Muslims and identified as 'northerners', on the other hand, Ngok Dinka are 'southerners' and identified as Black Africans either Christians or animists.
+Henderson, MacMichael, and Ian Cunnison all attest the presence of Messiria in the eighteenth century.
 Similar history is also available for the nine Ngok Dinka chiefdoms on the same area.
-Being both nomads, The Messiria and Dinka coexisted for long time and shared the grazing resources.
+Being both nomads, the Messiria and Dinka coexisted for long time and shared the grazing resources.
 Those Messiria who have most contact with Ngok Dinka are the Messiria Humr.
-The Messiria Zurug share most of their land with the Nuba tribes, along the western sides of the national highway connecting Deling city to Kadugli; the capital city of South Kordofan and extending to Talodi city.
+The Messiria Zurug share most of their land with the Nuba tribes, along the western sides of the national highway connecting Deling to Kadugli; the capital city of South Kordofan and extending to Talodi.
 On the eastern side of this national highway found the Hawazma tribes sharing the land also with the Nuba tribes.
-The Nuba are indigenous Africans inhabiting the area known as Nuba Mountains of Southern Kordofan and mostly Sunni Muslims.
-Both Nuba and Dinka are sided with Southern Rebels (SPLA/SPLM) during the civil war, while Messiria and Hawazma sided with Sudanese Government.
+The Nuba are indigenous people, inhabiting the area known as Nuba Mountains of Southern Kordofan and mostly Sunni Muslims, with a bit of Christians and animists.
+Both Nuba and Dinka are sided with Southern Rebels (SPLA/SPLM) during the civil war, while Messiria and Hawazma sided with Sudanese government.